Leadership & Faculty

 Kirsty DeWilde, IB MYP Coordinator

-With significant IB experience, serving as a Visiting Team Member, Workshop Leader, and Extended Essay Examiner, Kirsty introduced the MYP across six schools of the English Schools Foundation, Hong Kong.
+With significant IB experience, serving as a Visiting Team Member, Workshop Leader, and Extended Essay Examiner, Kirsty introduced the MYP across five schools of the English Schools Foundation, Hong Kong.
 B.A.
-(Hons) in Literature from the University of Stirling, Scotland, MA in International Education from Bath University, England.
+(Hons) in Literature from the University of Stirling, Scotland, MA in Literature and Education from Bath University, England.

 Brette Book, IB DP Coordinator